plankanban/planka-docs/docs/development/set-up-environment.md

 Edit `server/.env`:

-- Set `DATABASE_URL` to your local or Docker database instance.
+- Set `DATABASE_URL` to your local database instance.
 - Optionally configure `DEFAULT_ADMIN_*` variables to define an initial admin user.

 ### Initializing the Database